Skip to main content Skip to footer

 };

-We're just creating an array of countries, which we'll give the user the ability to select from inside of the markup:
+We're just creating an array of countries, from which we'll give the user the ability to select, inside the markup:

 <wj-combo-box :itemsSource="cv"></wj-combo-box>